 Deposits can be made via bank transfer or by cheque through the post.
 You can also save monthly by Direct Debit or standing order (the minimum amount payable by Direct Debit is £10)

 As there is no notice period with the Easy Access account, you have unrestricted access to your funds.

 The minimum withdrawal amount is £5 and withdrawals must be for a specific amount unless the account is to be closed.
 Accounts can be closed upon request and with no penalty.

-Withdrawals should be requested by using one of our Withdrawal/Notification forms or by sending us a letter signed by whoever is authorised to operate the account.
-Withdrawals can also be requested online via our Ecology Interactive facility (restrictions apply).
+Withdrawals can be requested via our online service (restrictions apply).
+Withdrawals can also be requested by using one of our Withdrawal/Notification forms or by sending us a letter signed by whoever is authorised to operate the account.

-This Summary Box should be read in conjunction with the following leaflets before applying for an Easy Access account:
+This Summary Box should be read in conjunction with the following brochures and leaflets before applying for an Easy Access account:

 • Saving with Ecology – General terms and conditions